Key Types of Insurance Policies You Should Get In Singapore (2023)

 ” In short, if you are disciplined and know enough to do better financially and in terms of coverage, go ahead and cancel that policy!
 If not, stick to it.”

 A definition: In ILPs, premiums are used to pay for units in investment-linked sub-fund(s) of your choice.
 Some of the units you bought are then sold to pay for insurance and other charges, while the rest remain invested.

 - Also, you can refer to this user’s blog where he/she labelled it NEVER EVER BUY AN ILP.
-In summary, he/she only had a return of 0.35% which is way below inflation at 2%.
+In summary, he/she only had a return of 0.35%, which is way below inflation at 5.1% in October.

 - Hence, some agents may jump on this on this to sell policies which may be without sufficient coverage.

-Fun fact: ILPs became popular in the 2000s where the term insurance was not sexy enough.
+Fun fact: ILPs became popular in the 2000s when the term insurance was not sexy enough.
 Agencies hence rebranded it to include investment components with coverage… there you go.
 ILP!
-It’s intention was to target lazy people who didn’t want to look at growing their own money in their own ways (but most likely if you are reading this you should already be quite savvy, so kudos to you)
+Its intention was to target lazy people who didn’t want to look at growing their own money in their own ways (but most likely, if you are reading this, you should already be quite savvy, so kudos to you.)